loathers/mafioso/README.md

 You can then directly download the ascension only file and share it.
 In fact, a shared database of logs is a feature coming soon.

 ## Changelog
-v3.0.0: Database feature beta! v2.8.0: Now tracking Summoned combats.
+v4.0.0: Now tracking if a log is Standard or not! v3.0.0: Database feature beta! v2.8.0: Now tracking Summoned combats.
 Update navbar UI. v2.7.0: Start tracking Forced combats.
 Modified filters and visibility options.